ethersphere/bee-docs/docs/working-with-bee/upgrade.md

 Select `N` to keep your current data and keys.

-You may now start your node again, waiting for bee-clef to initialise before starting Bee.
+You may now start your node again by initialising Bee Clef first and then starting Bee.

 ```sh
 sudo systemctl start bee-clef